Things to do with kids in Grindelwald and Lauterbrunnen

 Do me a favour and check this out if you are a lover of all things chocolate…

-Boat cruise on Lake Brienz or Lake Thun
+9. Boat cruise on Lake Brienz or Lake Thun

 Included for free with any swiss travel pass (see below for more info) a great way to take in the scenery is on board one of the boats on Lake Brienz or Lake Thun in Interlaken.
 The striking blue water back-dropped against the mountains is a sight to absorb.
 Combine this with some sightseeing and shopping for souvenirs in vibrant Interlaken before heading back to the mountains.

-Getting to Grindelwald and Lauterbrunnen
+Getting from Interlaken to Grindelwald and Lauterbrunnen

 The absolute best part of travelling via train is that you get to kick back and watch the impressive scenery pass by your window.
 If you are travelling to the Bernese Oberland from Geneva or Lausanne I recommend the slightly longer but far superior trip on the Golden Pass line.
 The scenery is simply stunning and well worth the extra little bit of time.